 A Primary Key is a column (or set of columns) that uniquely identifies each record in a Table.
 A Table can have only one Primary Key.
 Some DBMSs support additional properties of Primary Keys, such as Clustered or Fill Factor.

-Access Method Ribbon Design > Tools > Database Builder > Click on Table name Menu Tools Database Builder Click on Table name Context Menu In diagram Right-click on Table Features & Properties Operations
+Ribbon Specialize > Tools > Database Builder > Click on Table name Context Menu In diagram Right-click on Table Features Constraints/Indexes

 Create a Primary Key